Microsoft Office 2008 for Mac: Limitations

 The toolbox found in Office 2008 also has problems when the OS X feature Spaces is used: switching from one Space to another will cause elements of the Toolbox to get trapped on one Space until the Toolbox is closed and reopened.
-The only remedy for this problem is to currently disable Spaces, or at least refrain from using it whilst working in Office 2008.
+The only remedy for this problem, as of December 2008, was to disable Spaces, or at least refrain from using it whilst working in Office 2008.
 Microsoft has acknowledged this problem and states that it is an architectural problem with the implementation of Spaces.
 Apple has been informed of the problem, according to Microsoft.
 The problem appears to be caused by the fact that the Toolbox is Carbon-based.
 Using Microsoft Office with Mac OS X 10.6 Snow Leopard solves some of the problems.

-In addition, there is no support for right to left and bidirectional languages (such as Arabic, Hebrew, Persian, etc.) in Office 2008, making it impossible to read or edit a right to left document in Word 2008 or PowerPoint 2008.
+In addition, there is no support for right-to-left and bidirectional languages (such as Arabic, Hebrew, Persian, etc.) in Office 2008, making it impossible to read or edit a right-to-left document in Word 2008 or PowerPoint 2008.
 Languages such as Thai are similarly not supported, although installing fonts can sometimes allow documents written in these languages to be displayed.

 Moreover, Office 2008 proofing tools support only a limited number of languages (Danish, Dutch, English, Finnish, French, German, Italian, Japanese, Norwegian, Portuguese, Spanish, Swedish, and Swiss German).
 Proofing tools for other languages failed to find their way to the installation pack, and are not offered by Microsoft commercially in the form of separately sold language packs.
 At the same time, Office applications are not integrated with the proofing tools native to Mac OS X 10.6 Snow Leopard.

 Microsoft Visio is not available for OS X. This means that any embedded Visio diagrams in other Office documents (e.g. Word) cannot be edited in Office on the Mac.
 Embedded Visio diagrams appear as a low-quality bitmap both in the WYSIWYG editor and upon printing the document on the Mac.

 Office for Mac 2008 also has a shorter lifecycle than Office 2007.
 Support for Office for Mac 2008 ended on April 9, 2013.
 As 32-bit software, it will not run on macOS Catalina or later versions of macOS.
 It is also not officially supported from OS X Mavericks to macOS Mojave.